 SendinBlue and Klaviyo offer flexible email automation systems, whose conditions and triggers can be configured.
 While it’s possible to create your own workflow from scratch, both services offer prebuilt customizable templates to make everything easier.

 However, the numbers are not the same.
-Klaviyo substantially outshines SendinBlue by providing way more diverse options.
+Klaviyo substantially outshines SendinBlue by providing way more diverse options, particularly for ecommerce store owners and Shopify store instances.
 Then since Klaviyo relies on a drag-and-drop flow builder, you’re bound to have an easier time with it compared to SendinBlue’s flow editor.

 Overall, it’s fairly obvious that Klaviyo can handle advanced automation workflows, while SendinBlue restricts its features to keep things simple.
 And that makes Klaviyo the winner of the SendinBlue vs Klaviyo email automation contest.